actionframework/actionframework/README.md

 You can easily create a project by running:

-    afw new projectname
+    action new projectname

 This will create a basic directory structure needed by ActionFramework in order to run correctly.
 It will also create a Gemfile and will run "bundle install" in the project directory.

 After that, you can directly test your application by running:

-    afw s
+    action s

 ## Directory structure